NCSU-Libraries/archivesspace_top_container_reports/README.md

 * **mysql\_username:** User with permissions to query the ArchivesSapce database
 * **mysql\_password:** Password associated with the MySQL user.
 If your database does not require a password for authentication you can remove this line and the scripts will attempt to connect without one.
 * **mysql\_port:** Port used to access the MySQL database.
 This is typically 3306 and will default to that if this line is omitted
-* **mysql\_ssh:** If the database server requires SSH connection, set this to true and provide addition information for the following parameters:
+* **mysql\_ssh:** If the database server requires SSH connection, set this to true and provide values for the following parameters:
   * **mysql\_ssh\_username:** SSH user name used to connect to the server (probably different than the database user name)
   * **mysql\_ssh\_password:** Password associated with the SSH user